Types of Galaxies

 Barred Spiral Galaxies

-Although similar to spiral galaxies, barred spiral galaxies differ in their shape slightly.
-Rather than just being spiraled from the nucleus like ordinary spiral galaxies, these have a ‘bar’ of matter running through them2.
-From the ends of this ‘bar’ the arms emerge.
+Although similar to spiral galaxies, barred spiral galaxies differ slightly in their shape.
+Rather than just being spiraled from the nucleus like ordinary spiral galaxies, these have a ‘bar’ of matter running through them.
+From the ends of this ‘bar’, the arms emerge.

 NGC 1300.
 NASA APOD June 11, 2020.